-Autoclaves are closed chambers that apply both heat and pressure, and sometimes steam, over a period of time to sterilize medical equipment.
+Autoclaves are closed chambers that apply heat and sometimes pressure and steam, over a period of time to sterilize medical equipment.
 Autoclaves have been used for a century to sterilize medical instruments for re-use.
 Surgical knives and clamps, for instance, are put in autoclaves for sterilization.

-For medical waste that will be disposed of, autoclaves are a heat treatment are used to destroy microorganisms that may be present in medical waste before disposal in a traditional landfill.
+For medical waste that will be disposed of, autoclaves are heat treatment processing units used to destroy microorganisms before disposal in a traditional landfill.
+Autoclaves are a batch process, not a continuous one.

 Autoclaves are best for wastes that are unlikely to produce combustion or substantial off-gas.
 While incinerations can be built with pollution abatement systems, autoclaves are smaller and it is not economical to unit make a treatment system for vapors emitting from the unit.